codewizard26/somnia-ccv/README.md

-# 🌟 0G Smart Vault
+# 🌟 Somnia Smart Vault

-A decentralized interest-bearing vault built on the 0G network that allows users to deposit 0G tokens and earn interest through rebase token mechanics.
+A decentralized interest-bearing vault built on the Somnia network that allows users to deposit STT tokens and earn interest through rebase token mechanics.

 ## 🎉 Deployment Status